lazzard/php-ftp-client/docs/FtpWrapper.md

 ## Using the FtpWrapper

-You can use the `FtpWrapper` for all calling the FTP functions (ftp_*), this class handle the FTP errors whenever an error occurs, and you can get the error message sent by the remote server using the `getFtpErrorMessage` method.
+You can use the `FtpWrapper` as a proxy class to the FTP extension functions (ftp_*), this class handle the FTP errors whenever an error occurs, and you can get the error message sent by the remote server using the `getFtpErrorMessage` method.

 ```php
 $wrapper = new FtpWrapper($connection);